mesosphere-backup/dcos-docker/README.md

 By default, DC/OS Docker (`./configure`) downloads the latest **stable** version of DC/OS.

 To use a different version, specify the path to the installer interactively when running `./configure` or manually in `make-config.mk` by setting `DCOS_GENERATE_CONFIG_PATH`.
+The installer file must be located in (or under) the `dcos-docker` directory.

 [Enterprise DC/OS](https://mesosphere.com/product/) is also supported.
 Ask your sales representative for release artifacts.